Skip to content

 The Single Client Trap

-Many freelancers fall into the comfort trap of one or two dominant clients who provide steady work.
+Many freelancers fall into the comfort pattern of one or two dominant clients who provide steady work.
 When that client leaves — and they always eventually do — the income shock is severe.
 This calculator scores your income diversity and quantifies your client concentration risk.

 The 80/20 Rule in Reverse